-Using ChatGPT and other AI tools
+Using generative AI tools

 This resource page provides valuable insights and guidance on incorporating AI tools into your teaching practice.
 For latest information regarding rules and policies, visit Teacher Hub.

-From Ban to Embrace
+From ban to embrace

 CBS wants to integrate generative AI tools (GenAI) into relevant educational and examination activities, so that our faculty and students become reflexive users of these tools.
 The use must not compromise academic integrity or call into question the student’s independent work with the subject, neither in the learning process nor at the exam.